Exhibitions Depicting our Legacy, Culture and Passion

 The Ewing Gallery

-The Ewing Gallery is named in honor of C. Kermit “Buck” Ewing who initiated the art curriculum at the University of Tennessee, Knoxville, in 1948.
-Begun in 1981, the Ewing Gallery of Art and Architecture is a professionally managed university gallery, funded jointly by the School of Art and the College of Architecture and Design.
+The Ewing Gallery of Art and Architecture is named in honor of C. Kermit “Buck” Ewing who initiated the art curriculum at the University of Tennessee, Knoxville, in 1948.
+Begun in 1981, the Ewing Gallery is a professionally managed university gallery, funded jointly by the School of Art and the College of Architecture and Design.
 It is located on the first floor of our very own Art + Architecture Building.
 We host exhibitions by acclaimed designers, who also lecture in the space, and our award-winning student work is exhibited each year.
+Check out all of the exhibitions at Ewing Gallery.

 Downtown Window Gallery